VitalyGryaznov/mein_iphone_verkaufen/README.md

 # This repo curretnly contains several parts of the https://www.mein-iphone-verkaufen.de/ project
-# TODO: clean all the parts and move them to the separate repository!
+# TODO: clean all the parts and move each to the separate repository!

 # PARTS: